basilrakasz/din_grid_dist/README.md

   mode (as it would run when deployed on cf)
 - Run `npm run dev` in the app folder for starting the approuter
 - optional: start using angular locally using `npm start` in `app/service-agent` folder
+- open `localhost:5000` and login
+- optional: if angular is started locally, open `localhost:4200`

 ## Learn More